tedyoung/supermarket-checkout-pricer-exercise/README.md

 Each product has a price, and the total price of the shopping cart is the total of all the prices.

 The supermarket runs special deals, such as:
- - Buy two toothbrushes, get one half-off
+ - Buy two of the same item (e.g., 2 toothbrushes), get one half-off
  - 10% discount on rice
  - Bags of 1 kg of oranges $4 instead of $5.
  - Single day specials (only good on Friday) or during specific time (3pm-5pm Mon-Fri).